miroapp/app-examples/examples/node-oauth/README.md

 In this example, we will host our local environment over `HTTPS` using [Localtunnel](https://www.npmjs.com/package/localtunnel).\
 (You can use other services such as [ngrok](https://ngrok.com/download) as well.)

-- Install [localtunnel](https://www.npmjs.com/package/localtunnel) (or your preferred service).
+1. Install [localtunnel](https://www.npmjs.com/package/localtunnel) (or your preferred service).
-- Generate your HTTPS URL (if using localtunnel, `lt --port 3000`) for localhost.
+2. Generate your HTTPS URL (if using localtunnel, `lt --port 3000`) for localhost.
-- Copy this HTTPS URL and paste it in the `Redirect URI for OAuth2.0` box in your Miro app settings.
-- Paste this same HTTPS URL into your `.env` file `redirectUrl` variable.
+3. In your account profile, go to **Your apps**, and then select the app you just created to access its settings page. \
+   On the app settings page:
+   - Go to **App Credentials**, and copy the app **Client ID** and **Client secret** values.
+Paste these details to your `.env` file `clientId` and `clientSecret` variables.
-- From your desired Miro board, copy the board ID from the URL, and paste it to your `.env` file `boardId` variable.
+   - Go to your desired Miro board, copy the board ID from the URL, and paste it to your `.env` file `boardId` variable.
-- From your Miro app settings, copy **Client ID** and **Client secret**, and paste the values to your `.env` file `clientId` and `clientSecret` variables, respectively.
+   - Assign `http://localhost:3000` as a value for your `.env` file `redirectUrl` variable.
+4. Then, open the [app manifest editor](https://developers.miro.com/docs/manually-create-an-app#step-2-configure-your-app-in-miro) by clicking **Edit in Manifest**. \
+   In the app manifest editor, configure the app as follows:
+   - [`redirectUriForSdk`](https://developers.miro.com/docs/app-manifest#redirecturiforsdk): assign `http://localhost:3000` as a value for this property. \
+     It defines the redirect URL that starts the OAuth 2.0 code grant flow for the REST API from the Web SDK.

 ### How to run the project